-- Continue to maintain and promote the A127 as the key vehicular corridor for access into the Borough. - Work to implement further bus priority measures in the Borough and to deliver sert as set out in the Major Scheme Business Case, particularly serving London Southend Airport. - Continue to maintain and promote the A13 as the key public transport corridor for access and for local journeys. - Continue to maintain and promote rail as the main mode of travel for journeys between Southend and London. - Make better use of Intelligent Transport Systems (ITS) to improve traffic flows, particularly at peak times, along both the A13 and A127.
-This will include the use of Intelligent Transport Systems, Variable Messaging Signs (VMS) linked with the traffic control centre. - Promote car sharing, setting up of car clubs, sustainable modes and manage the need to travel by better marketing and communication. - Undertake required maintenance to increase resilience to minimise disruption and delays. - Manage street works efficiently by the introduction of a "permit" scheme.

-Congestion is a considerable problem on the A13 and A127 which are the main roads into and out of the Borough.
+- Continue to maintain and promote the A127 as the key vehicular corridor for access into the Borough. - Work to implement further bus priority measures in the Borough and to deliver an improved bus network, particularly serving London Southend Airport. - Continue to maintain and promote the A13 as the key public transport corridor for access and for local journeys. - Continue to maintain and promote rail as the main mode of travel for journeys between Southend and London. - Make better use of Intelligent Transport Systems (ITS) to improve traffic flows, particularly at peak times, along both the A13 and A127.
+This will include the use of Intelligent Transport Systems, Variable Messaging Signs (VMS) linked with the traffic control centre. - Promote car sharing, setting up of car clubs, sustainable modes and manage the need to travel by better marketing and communication. - Undertake required maintenance to increase resilience to minimise disruption and delays. - Manage street works efficiently through the "permit" scheme. - 5.12 Congestion is a considerable problem on the A13 and A127 which are the main roads into and out of the Borough.
 There will be a focus on reducing congestion on these two routes using a variety of methods that will complement other policies outlined by this LTP, including, policies to encourage modal shift.
 This will be accompanied by the continued improvements in ITS which, for example, control the phasing of traffic lights at key junctions according to traffic levels on these routes and major side roads.
-Such systems are effective at keeping traffic flowing thus reducing the impact of congestion by reducing journey times and also impacting positively on CO_2 emissions and pollution levels.
+Such systems are effective at keeping traffic flowing thus reducing the impact of congestion by reducing journey times and also impacting positively on CO{2} emissions and pollution levels.